-On Thursday, the office sharing space start-up, We Work reported a net loss of $2.06 billion at the end of the first quarter.
+On Thursday, the office sharing space start-up, We Work reports a net loss of $2.06 billion at the end of the first quarter.

 The company stated that after the impact the corona virus pandemic had on it, it had just started to recover its business.
 Due to the pandemic restrictions the company’s operational costs increased and their occupancy had to be reduced.